Linda Crampton enjoys taking photographs and using digital editing software. She also enjoys visiting art galleries and viewing sculptures.

 What Is an Eco-Sculpture?

 Although in Burnaby the term "eco-sculpture" has a specific meaning, elsewhere there seems to be no set definition for the term.
 Eco-sculptures or eco-friendly sculptures have some connection to protecting the environment.
 They are often made from natural, recycled, or found materials.
 The Burnaby sculptures may not be completely "eco" in their composition.
 They probably stimulate at least some people to think about the animals that share the world with us, however.
+All of the photos of the sculptures in this article were taken by me during my walks in different years.

 Composition of the Sculptures